STRUCTURE, OCCURRENCE AND BIOLOGY

 2. S-Palmitoylated Proteins

 In the S-palmitoylated proteins, palmitic acid (16:0) is linked to one or more (up to four) internal cysteine residues via labile high-energy thioester bonds.
+There are approximately 50 such proteins in yeast to several hundreds in mammals.
 The name is something of a misnomer, as other fatty acids are sometimes present, including 16:1, 18:0 and 18:1.
 S-Palmitoylation is also observed in conjunction with N-terminal myristoylation or C-terminal prenylation sites.
 There does not appear to be any specific peptide target, and palmitoylation is often observed of cysteine-rich motifs on the cytosolic side of transmembrane domains or of cysteines close to the N- or C-termini (in contrast to N-myristoylation and isoprenylation).
 It is now apparent that protein palmitoylation is essential for intracellular signalling and for the folding, trafficking and function of such disparate proteins as Src-family kinases, Ras family GTPases, G-proteins and G-protein coupled receptors.

 The hydrophobic proteolipid protein ('PLP') is the main protein in the myelin of the central nervous system, and was the first of this type to be identified and properly characterized.
 However, a wide variety of different palmitoylated proteins, with many different functions are now known.
 For example, fifty different palmitoylated proteins have been identified in the yeast Saccharomyces cerevisiae.
 These can be grouped into three broad categories - poly-acylated membrane proteins (e.g. some receptors and rhodopsin), mono-acylated membrane proteins (some receptors and viral proteins), and hydrophilic proteins (such as certain protein kinases).